Sonnieperis/modern-js-cheatsheet/README.md

 # modern-js-cheatsheet
-Repo with cheats for modern Javascript
+Repo with cheats for modern Javascript by yours truly Sonnie.